• Instagram

 Cherries, chicken, and other ingredients on a countertop.

-sour cherries - This recipe works best with fresh sour cherries.
-If you can't find them or they're out of season, you can also use frozen sour cherries, pie cherries, tart cherries, or bitter cherries.
+• sour cherries – This recipe works best with fresh sour cherries.
+If you can’t find them or they’re out of season, you can also use frozen sour cherries, pie cherries, tart cherries, or bitter cherries.
 If using frozen, make sure they are completely defrosted before using them.
+If using dried, be sure to rehydrate them in hot water for 10 minutes.
+Do not use the sour cherries in the sour cherry preserves or syrup.
+The cherries in this recipe are meant to be sour, and the sweetness of the syrup cherries will overwhelm the dish with sweetness.

-sour cherry syrup - you can make your own sour cherry syrup or purchase it at the store.
+• sour cherry syrup – you can make your own sour cherry syrup or purchase it at the store.
 The brand I usually buy is K.Kloni and is from Greece.
+Sour cherry syrup can be used in mocktails, cocktails, salad dressings, marinades, on waffles and pancakes, or poured over ice cream or faloodeh.

 This is a recipe in three parts: Start by making the sour cherry syrup if you don't already have it made, then the chicken, and finally the rice.
 If you are using sour cherry preserves in syrup, skip ahead to the chicken step.